 Where to get the textbook: THIS BOOK IS NOT AVAILABLE AT THE HFCC BOOKSTORE.
 It is only available online from the publisher.
 Traditional economics textbooks generally cost \$150-\$190, which I consider too much.
-Instead I use a textbook that is available direct from the publisher in a printed version for less than \$40.
-The book is available online at www.textbookmedia.com.
-A direct link to the Taylor book in the Textbookmedia.com catalog is here: http://www.textbookmedia.com/Products/ViewProduct.aspx?id=3592
+Instead I use a textbook that is available direct from the publisher in a printed version for approx. \$50.
+The book is available online at www.textbookmedia.com/Products/ViewProduct.aspx?id=3592